Oprah Winfrey Reportedly Tried For Three Years To Score Sit-Down With Prince Harry & Meghan Markle

 CBS announced the sit-down via a press release on Monday, February 15.
 This reportedly caught Buckingham Palace by surprise, with royal officials learning about the finalized event on Twitter, the Times report said.

-The show titled Oprah With Meghan and Harry: A CBS Primetime Special will air on March 7.
-It comes almost a year after they stepped away from royal duties.
-Their working arrangement would be reviewed in 12 months.
+The show, titled Oprah With Meghan and Harry: A CBS Primetime Special, will air on March 7.
+It comes almost a year after they stepped away from their royal duties.

 The Oprah discussion will reportedly cover everything from Meghan becoming part of the royal family to marriage and motherhood.
 The women will also discuss Meghan’s philanthropic work and how she handles life under intense public pressure.